svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

 a destuid of 0 broadcasts it to all real nodes in the `*nodes*` database.
-This is intended to be used by incoming-message-handler methods for bootstrapping messages before `#'neighbors` connectivity has been established. [[Not sure what last 2 sentences mean, except they violate the overseer rule.
-But it may be the case that this mechanism is only used by the overseer anyway.]]
+This is intended to be used by incoming-message-handler methods for bootstrapping messages before `#'neighbors` connectivity has been established. [[Not sure what last 2 sentences mean, except they violate the oracle rule.
+But it may be the case that this mechanism is only used by the oracle anyway.]]